-After you have completed the wireless setup, you can proceed to the printer driver installation.
+After you have completed the wireless setup, you can proceed to the drivers and software necessary for operating your device.
 Click Next in the installation dialog box and follow the on-screen instructions.

 Configuration using the machine's control panel Setup Wizard